intel/intel-extension-for-transformers/docs/distillation.md

 # Distillation
 ## Introduction
-Knowledge distillation is one of popular approaches of network compression, which transfers knowledge from a large model to a smaller one without loss of validity.
-As smaller models are less expensive to evaluate, they can be deployed on less powerful hardware (such as a mobile device).
-Graph shown below is the workflow of the distillation, the teacher model will take the same input that feed into the student model to produce the output that contains knowledge of the teacher model to instruct the student model.
+Knowledge distillation is one of popular approaches of the network compression, which transfers knowledge from a large model to a smaller one without loss of validity.
+As smaller models are less expensive to be evaluated, they can be deployed on less powerful hardwares (such as mobile devices).
+The graph shown below is the workflow of the distillation, the teacher model will take the same input that feed into the student model to produce the output that contains knowledge of the teacher model to instruct the student model.
 <br>
 ![Distillation Workflow](./imgs/Distillation_workflow.png)
 <br>